Asian stocks rise on reports US, China close to trade deal

 "Speculation that both the U.S. and China are close to signing a deal will keep market players slightly upbeat," Nicholas Mapa and Prakash Sakpal of ING said in a report.

+New Zealand and Singapore advanced while Taiwan retreated.
+Indian markets were closed for a holiday.

-Investors are watching this week's session of China's ceremonial national legislature for announcements of official policy on exchange rate policy, trade, industrial policy and possible economic stimulus.
+Investors are watching this week's session of China's ceremonial national legislature for announcements of policy on currency, trade, industrial development and possible economic stimulus.

 The legislature is due to endorse a law that would address one portion of foreign complaints about Beijing's regulation system by discouraging officials from pressuring companies to hand over technology.

-Forecasters expect the government to announce an annual growth target of at least 6 percent.
+Forecasters expect an official 2019 growth target of 6 percent to be announced.
 Few major changes are expected, but economists expect more government spending to shore up cooling growth.

 WALL STREET: Health care and technology companies helped lift U.S. stocks, breaking a three-day losing streak for the Standard & Poor's 500 index and giving the benchmark index its fifth straight weekly gain.
 The S&P 500 climbed 0.7 percent to 2,803.69.
 The Dow Jones Industrial Average rose 0.4 percent to 26,026.32.
 The Nasdaq composite gained 0.8 percent to 7,595.35.